Pivara Tuzla

 Pivara Tuzla or Tuzla brewery, is a Bosnian brewing company founded in 1884, based in Tuzla, Bosnia and Herzegovina.

 It is the third oldest brewery in Bosnia and Herzegovina.

 History

-Pivara Tuzla was founded in 1884 under the name Erste Dampf Brauarei (The first steam brewery) Dolnja Tuzla, by Tasing and Köhn, who brought a Czech pilsner beer brewing technique.
+Pivara Tuzla was founded in 1884 under the name Erste Dampf Brauerei (The first steam brewery) Dolnja Tuzla, by Tasing and Köhn, who brought a Czech pilsner beer brewing technique.

 With the arrival of the Austro-Hungarian rule to the Tuzla area, industrial capacities were expanded.

 Tuzla Brewery also owns a line of supplementary product programs installed at the end of the nineties, which is used for the production of soft drinks and mineral water.